DeeChat/chatbot-picture/README.md

  2.extract the features from the crawled expressionss with the help of trained vgg19. we can generate an array which shape is (num_expressions, num_features)

- 3.for any input image for gif, also extract features and get the most similar 20 expressions by using Nearest neighboors
+ 3.for any input image and gif, also extract features and get the most similar 20 expressions by using Nearest neighboors

  To start your model, run: